tdelubac/eBOSSLens/README.md

 # eBOSSLens
 ## Currently under refactoring.
 Galaxy lensing should be working.
+## !!!
+Refactoring is done in structure.
+Full testing is underway.
 ## Use at own risk

 ## TO-DO list:
-* Complete objectifing the code for QSO-Galaxy, Jackpot lensing
+* QSO-Galaxy is stable on paper candidates (full blind test to do)
-* Full test of all 5 cases
+* Full test of all 4 cases (Gal-Gal, Gal-LAE, QSO-LAE, Jackpot)
 * Blind search parallelization optimization
 * Further improve in parameter configuration (i.e. using json config file)
 * Write a better document (invoke function descriptions + minimal example)